 But Ian, unlike Patti Smith who very well knew she was constructing herself as an androgynous composite of bad boys like Frank Sinatra and Keith Richards on the cover of Horses, isn’t interested in postmodern pastiche.

 No, Mac is interested in the purity of rock and roll – and Reed, Jones, and Morrison, even when they were at their most challenging and “experimental,” were just as earnest in their dedication.
 In fact, if you visit Echo & The Bunnymen’s Facebook page, you’ll discover that the band’s genre is “rock.”
-And you’ll agree.

 Who better encapsulates rock and roll than Ian McCulloch?
 And I don’t mean “rock and roll” in the sense of the kind of passionless cock rock that became the rock-and-roll norm when Jagger and Richards fired Jones – or when a certain Jimmy Page decided that he wanted to form a band that cut their teeth on ripping off African-American blues artists.

 Think about when McCulloch came on the scene in the early 1980s.
 Lightweights like Duran Duran, Culture Club, and a Police that had lost their edge by becoming Sting’s backing band reigned over the airwaves, just like Margaret Thatcher’s economic and foreign policies dominated England.
 And image was so important that video did indeed kill the radio star.